whatwg/streams/Examples.md

 As before, we leverage the `ReadableStream` base class to do most of the work.
 Our adapter functions, in this case, don't set up event listeners as they would for a push source; instead, they directly forward the desired operations of opening the file handle and reading from it down to the underlying API.

-Again note how, if data is available synchronously because `fileHandle.read` called its callback synchronously, that data is immediately pushed into the internal queue and available for consumption by any downstream consumers.
-And if data is requested from the `ReadableFile` instance twice in a row, it will immediately forward those requests to the underlying file handle, so that if it is ready synchronously (because e.g. the OS has recently buffered this file in memory), the data will be returned instantly, within that same turn of the event loop.
+Again note how, if data is available synchronously because `fileHandle.read` called its callback synchronously, that data is immediately enqueued into the internal queue and available for consumption by any downstream consumers.
+And if data is requested from the `ReadableFile` instance twice in a row, it will immediately forward those requests to the underlying file handle, so that if it is ready synchronously (because e.g. the OS has recently buffered this file in memory), the chunk will be returned instantly, within that same turn of the event loop.

 ## Writable Streams